 Q: Is it safe to eat fish?

 A: Fish caught in affected waters pose unknown health risks.
 If you choose to eat them, remove all fat, skin and organs before cooking because toxins are more likely to collect in these tissues.
 Crayfish (crawdad) muscle can be eaten but discard all organs and liquids before preparing.
 It is illegal to harvest clams or muscles from freshwater lakes.

 Q: My drinking water comes from a water source that is affected by algae blooms.
 Am I at risk?

-A: People who draw water directly from an affected water body are advised that it may be dangerous to drink.
-If you or your drinking water supplier uses water from an affected source, call and ask if the water has been tested.
-If it has not been tested, it is recommended that you use an alternative water source not affected by the bloom.
+A: People and water suppliers who draw water directly from an affected waterbody are advised that it may be dangerous to drink.
+Testing for toxins is the only way to know for sure.
+Call your supplier and ask if the water has been tested.
+If not tested, it is recommended that you use an alternative water source not affected by the bloom.
 To learn more about harmful algae blooms and your drinking water visit the Oregon Health Authority Algae Resources for Drinking Water webpage.

 Q: What about other outdoor activities?

 A: Camping, picnicking, hiking, biking, bird watching and other activities that do not involve water contact are encouraged.
 Boating is safe as long as speeds don't whip up excessive water spray, which could create an inhalation risk.